 |

-When you double click index.php entry in Location column, PhpED will open index.php in the Editor and highlite the line #28, as illustrated below
+When you double click index.php entry in Location column, PhpED will open index.php in the Editor and highlite the line #11, as illustrated

 |